timmcginley/41934/Examples/IfcOpenShell/Basic/README.md

 * [Basic 6 - Get beam properties](#Basic-Example-6)

 ### Basic Example 1a
-loop through the [entities] and then add one to the variable *spaces_in_model* each time we find an instance of that entity.
+Loop through the [entities] and then add one to the variable *spaces_in_model* each time we find an instance of that entity.

 *remember to import ifcopenshell and load the model if you need to, see the [introduction](#Introduction) of this concept for more information.*